RetroAchievements/RAPatches/README.md

 |Watara - Supervision|No Intro|BPS|
 |Wellback - Mega Duck|No Intro|BPS|

-- Please do not submit patches to be used with `GoodTools` or `TOSEC` bases unless there are absolutely no other options.
+- Please do not submit patches to be used with `GoodTools` or `NonGood` bases unless there are absolutely no other options.
 This should only be relevant with very few unlicensed or homebrew games, but even those are quickly becoming DAT'd by `No Intro`.
 - Sometimes, patches have their own patchers.
-Please avoid these unless they're actually necessary.
-A good example are the patchers that are commonly used with Dreamcast patches.
+Please avoid these unless a separate patch ends up exceeding 100MB, but the patcher does not.
 - Patches that are over 100MB currently cannot be added to the repo.
 I'm open to options that will bypass this.
 ## Naming Convention
 - Patches for subsets should be named according to their RetroAchivements entry.
 For example: